SonicResume/language/README.md

 Copyright © 2026 SonicResume Group.
 All rights reserved.

-This repository is proprietary software.
-Viewing the source code does not grant permission to copy, modify, redistribute, resell, or commercially exploit the software without written permission from SonicResume Group.
+This software and its associated source code, documentation, designs, content, trademarks, and intellectual property are proprietary to SonicResume Group.

+Unauthorized copying, modification, redistribution, resale, or commercial exploitation is prohibited.

-See the `LICENSE` file for the complete terms.
+See `LICENSE.txt` for the complete license terms.

-## 💼 Commercial & Acquisition Inquiries
+## 💼 Commercial & Acquisition

-Noah Language is a proprietary software platform developed by **SonicResume Group**.
+Noah Language is a proprietary software platform developed and owned by **SonicResume Group**.

-For commercial licensing, partnerships, investment, or acquisition inquiries, please contact SonicResume Group.
+The platform is available for:

+* Commercial partnerships
+* Licensing opportunities
+* Strategic partnerships
+* Investment discussions
+* Acquisition inquiries

+## 📈 Project Vision

+Noah Language aims to bring **translation, AI writing assistance, voice interaction, and accessibility tools** together in a single multilingual platform.

+The long-term vision is to make communication more accessible across languages, devices, and abilities.

 ---

+### SonicResume Group

+**Noah Language**
+AI Translation • Writing • Voice • Accessibility

-**© 2026 SonicResume Group.
-All rights reserved.**
+© 2026 SonicResume Group.
+All rights reserved.